Joan Harris: Sterling Cooper Draper Pryce (SCDP)

-In "Christmas Waltz", a process server shows up at the SCDP office to serve Joan with divorce papers, which upsets her.
+In "Christmas Waltz," a process server shows up at the SCDP office to serve Joan with divorce papers, which upsets her.
 Joan yells at SCDP's receptionist, Meredith (Stephanie Drake), and storms off.
 Don offers to take her out for the day and the two test drive a Jaguar.
 They spend the remainder of the afternoon drinking in a midtown bar, and she confesses to Don that she is unsure of how to start over with a baby.

-In "The Other Woman", Joan is taken aback when the partners (minus Don, who dissents) present her with an offer to sleep with Herb Rennet (Gary Basaraba), in order to secure them the Jaguar account.
-She eventually agrees, thinking that all the partners agreed to the offer.
-At Lane's suggestion, she demands 5% of SCDP and a voting partnership, instead of the $50,000 lump sum she was initially offered (unbeknownst to her, Lane's suggestion that she turn down the lump sum was in part to cover up his embezzlement).
-Joan wears a fur Roger Sterling had gifted her during their relationship to the Jaguar rendezvous.
+In "The Other Woman," Joan is taken aback when Pete approaches her with a proposition to sleep with Herb Rennet (Gary Basaraba) in order to secure the Jaguar account for SCDP.
+She asks if all the partners are on board with this request, and Pete lies and says yes, even though Don objected, and that they are offering her $50,000.
+Lane, concerned that his embezzlement might be discovered if they try to pay Joan the cash, recommends privately that she demand a voting partnership and 5% of SCDP instead.
+Joan agrees to the request on the condition she be made partner, as Lane suggested.
+It's not until after her rendezvous with Herb that she learns Don was actually the one dissenting partner.

 As partner, Joan's overall role in day-to-day operations doesn't change much beyond the fact that she now votes in partners' meetings.
 Her relationships with the other partners vary.
 She is closest compatriots with Lane, since they frequently work together on the practical running of the business, and commiserate on keeping the flighty creatives in check and under budget.
 However, Lane expresses inappropriate and unappreciated sexual interest in Joan, and she resents that he feels entitled to her in that way, while she skillfully shuts him down.
 She gets along well with Don Draper on a friendly level since they are fellow spirits when it comes to their pragmatic views of relationships, and he was the only one who opposed the Jaguar deal, but she is wary of his changeable-creative-side impact on the business on a professional level.
 Cooper respects her as a business woman and a woman, which she appreciates, though they are not particularly close.
 Her relationship with Roger is fond, but distant given their past, and she views Peter Campbell as a greasy worm.
 She and Harry Crane (who is not a partner) are open enemies and despise each other.

-In "Commissions and Fees", Joan discovers Lane's body after he commits suicide in his office.
-She later expresses bewilderment to Don, wondering if she had slept with Lane, he would not have died.
+In "Commissions and Fees," Joan discovers Lane's body after he dies by suicide in his office.
+She later expresses bewilderment to Don, wondering if she had slept with Lane, maybe he would not have died.
 Don assures her that she is worth more than her body, which she is grateful for.
-In the Season 5 finale, Joan appears to have taken over Lane's accounting duties and presides over the acquisition of new office space for the firm.
+In the season 5 finale, Joan appears to have taken over Lane's accounting duties and presides over the acquisition of new office space for the firm.